-DIGITAL PHOTOGRAPHY 650-651

-2 Semesters, Grades 10-12

-Supplies: A digital camera and USB Flash Drive is needed.
+DIGITAL PHOTOGRAPHY 650-651 2 Semesters, Grades 10-12 Supplies: A digital camera and USB Flash Drive is needed.
 A digital SLR camera with interchangeable lenses and raw capture capability is recommended but not required.
 If student does not have access to a digital camera, please contact instructor as there are a limited number available to borrow.
 Content: Students will learn the basics of digital cameras through an overview of the fundamentals.
 The student will learn photographic terminology, and the history and evolution of photography.
 Students compose and design original photographic works.
 The course will include software available for image editing.
 Students will evaluate and critique their own pictures, the works of professional photographers as well as photos of their peers.
 Students will take part in field trips, develop a portfolio of appropriate work, and enter photo contests.

-GRAPHIC DESIGN 196-197

-2 Semesters, Grades 10-12

-(Please refer to Computer Science and Technology section for complete course description.)

-TECHNICAL THEATRE - STAGECRAFT 660-661

-2 Semesters, Grades 9-12

-Content: Technical Theatre covers design basics of set, props, costumes, make-up, masks and puppetry, lights, sound, stage management, publicity, box office, house management and theatre history.
+GRAPHIC DESIGN 196-197 2 Semesters, Grades 10-12 (Please refer to Computer Science and Technology section for complete course description.)
+TECHNICAL THEATRE - STAGECRAFT 660-661 2 Semesters, Grades 10-12 Instructor Approval Required Content: Technical Theatre covers design basics of set, props, costumes, make-up, masks and puppetry, lights, sound, stage management, publicity, box office, house management and theatre history.
 In addition to design projects and assignments, students receive hands on experience as a member of the design, building and running crews for the theatre productions.
 Students may also serve as crews for outside performances and assemblies.
 This course serves as a hands-on, lab and project-based program giving the students real world experience in the elements of technical theatre.

-TV, FILM & DIGITAL MEDIA 662-663

-2 Semesters, Grades 10-12

-Content: This course is designed to introduce students to media, film and video production tools, techniques, software applications and practice.
+Students enrolled in the Introduction to Technical Theater course will be using small hand and power tools.
+Parents and students understand that the risk of injury in this class is higher than a standard classroom course.
+TV, FILM & DIGITAL MEDIA 662-663 2 Semesters, Grades 10-12 Content: This course is designed to introduce students to media, film and video production tools, techniques, software applications and practice.
 Students will simulate entering a video production studio working on various video, television, and media production projects with a team.
 Learning to use the digital software program, Final Cut Pro, along with other APPLE applications, will give students the software skills required to advance into career opportunities in movie, film, radio, and television broadcasting.
 Topics include the fundamental aspects of storyboarding, scriptwriting, camera operation, lighting, audio recording, video editing and using aesthetic elements and techniques.
 The four stages of video production will be covered including the Development, Pre-Production, Production and Post-Production tasks.

-THEATER HONORS 672-673

-2 semesters, Grades 10-12

-Prerequisite: Grade of 'A' in both semesters of Technical Theater or Theater Arts and the approval of the instructor.
+THEATER HONORS 672-673 2 semesters, Grades 10-12 Prerequisite: Grade of 'A' in both semesters of Technical Theater or Theater Arts and the approval of the instructor.
 Content: Theater Honors is intended to provide an immersive production company experience.
 Designed to mimic the real world, the course will develop the skills of both actors and tech crew.
 Through collaborative lesson plans that incorporate advanced tech and acting techniques, students will decide to focus on a performance track or a design track, and work in concert with their classmates to produce an entirely student-lead one-act production.

-U.C. approval pending